beatricebianchi3/FINTECH-ML---Driven-early-warning-system/README.md

 * **Enhance market and operational efficiency**: Early detection of anomalies contributes to market efficiency by providing timely information, leading to better resource allocation and more strategic decision-making;
 * **Customer trust**: EWS can boost investors' confidence by safeguarding their financial assets and personal information.

-In this project, an EWS is built after a detailed analysis of the strengths and weaknesses of various machine learning classification methods, namely Logistic Regression, Naive Bayes, Decision Tree, Random Forest, kNN and Support Vector Machine.\
+In this project, an EWS is built after a detailed analysis of the strengths and weaknesses of various machine learning classification methods, namely _Logistic Regression_, _Naive Bayes_, _Decision Tree_, _Random Forest_, _kNN_ and _Support Vector Machine_.\
 The complete implementation of these models can be found in the project's respective _Jupyter notebooks_.

 # Methodology